osoner/countly-documentation/faq/general.md

 Countly tracks mobile applications and mobile devices using a small plugin (SDK) that you integrate in your application in under 10 minutes.
 After you submit your application to relevant application store, Countly immediately starts collecting data.

 ##How do I know when a new server version is available?
 We distribute each version through our [Sourceforge page](sf.net/projects/countly).
-Countly [changelog](https://github.com/Countly/countly-server/blob/master/CHANGELOG) lists all Countly versions and corresponding changelogs.
+Countly [changelog](/documentation/reference/changelog) lists all Countly versions and corresponding changelogs.
 If you want to get notified when a new version is out, make sure you are subscribed to Countly newsletter.

 ##Which languages does Countly support?
 Countly supports more than 11 languages.
 Head over to [Countly localization project](http://transifex.com/projects/p/countly/) and support us if your language is not in the list.
 Sending an email to us will suffice to start.

 ##Where can I download Countly server and mobile SDKs?
-All source code can be found on [Github](https://github.com/Countly/) and ready-to-install zip files for server and mobile SDKs are hosted on [Sourceforge](https://sourceforge.net/projects/countly/).
+All source code can be found on [Github](https://github.com/Countly/).
+Ready-to-install zip files for server and mobile SDKs are hosted on [Sourceforge](https://sourceforge.net/projects/countly/).

 ##Why is Countly open source?
 We want our application created not by a handful of developers, but hundreds.
 We want to discuss the future of Countly in an open, democratic environment.
 We want your ideas to put in the next release, so academics, businesses and SMEs can benefit immediately.
 Feel free to take part in our friendly community, and send your bug reports, feature requests, provide fixes and best practices.